|Mare – Swabbing

 The Suffolk Horse Society strongly recommends that all horses are immunized against Equine Influenza and tetanus.
 We strongly recommend that all foals are given tetanus anti-toxin (Tetanus toxoid), preferably within 24 hours after birth to provide initial protection before a full immunization program against Equine Influenza and tetanus starts at 6 months of age.
 Veterinary advice pertinent to each owner’s horses should be sought for best management practices.

-Available to mare owners for expenses incurred in travelling long distances to a suitable stallion.
-Payable at £1 per
+Available to mare owners for expenses incurred in travelling long distances to a suitable stallion, for a natural

 With improving success rates in other breeds and a growth in demand, the Suffolk Horse Society has recognised the